 Every day more Fender Deluxe 5E3 circuits come to life for the first time than perhaps any other design.
 A simple internet search of "Fender Tweed Deluxe kit" turns up enough links to force even Fender itself to consider entering the hot DIY market.

-The first stage has two channels that share a fully-bypassed 820Ω cathode resistor.
-The equivalent resistor value for one triode is 1.64kΩ.
+The first stage has two channels that share a fully-bypassed 820Ω cathode resistor and 25μF cathode bypass capacitor.
+The equivalent values for one triode are 1.64kΩ and 12.5μF, respectively.

 According to the 12AX7 calculator, the DC grid bias is about -1.2V.

 The AC load is again set to an arbitrarily low value of 123kΩ to better mark the DC operating point.
 The input impedance of the next stage is greater than 1MΩ, representing a very light load, so the actual AC load line is rotated only slightly clockwise from the DC load line.